-Once you understand the science of planting trees, you’ll have your own in no time.
+Once you understand the proper way to plant a tree, you’ll have your own in no time.
 Digging a wide planting hole is the key to fast growth of your new tree.
 Recommendations often specify a hole twice as wide as the root ball; three times as wide is even better.
 To prevent settling, the depth should be no more than the height of the root ball.

 See directions on how to plant a tree step-by-step below, along with some helpful information to find out how much your tree is worth.